Luís Vaz de Torres: The south coast of New Guinea and Torres Strait

-On 26 June 1606 the San Pedrico and Los Tres Reyes Magos under Torres’ command set sail for Manila.
+On 26 June 1606, the San Pedrico and Los Tres Reyes Magos under Torres' command set sail for Manila.
 Contrary winds prevented the ships taking the more direct route along the north coast of New Guinea.
-Prado’s account notes that they sighted land on 14 July 1606, which was probably the island of Tagula in the Louisiade Archipelago, south east of New Guinea.
-The voyage continued over the next two months along the southeastern coast, and a number of landfalls were made to replenish the ships’ food and water.
+Prado's account notes that they sighted land on 14 July 1606, which was probably the island of Tagula in the Louisiade Archipelago, south east of New Guinea.
+The voyage continued over the next two months along the southeastern coast, and a number of landfalls were made to replenish the ships' food and water.
 The expedition discovered Milne Bay including Basilaki Island which they named Tierra de San Buenaventura, taking possession of the land for Spain in July 1606.
-This brought the Spanish in close and sometimes violent contact with local indigenous people.
+This brought the Spaniards in close and sometimes violent contact with local indigenous people.
 Prado and Torres both record the capture of twenty people, including a woman who gave birth several weeks later.
 From these islands, Torres sailed along the southern coast of New Guinea reaching Orangerie Bay, which he named Bahía de San Lorenzo because he landed on 10 August, the feast of Saint Lawrence or San Lorenzo.
 The expedition then sailed to the Gulf of Papua, exploring and charting the coastline.
 Prado drew a number of sketch charts of anchorages in the Gulf of Papua, several of which survive.

 Torres then took a route close to the New Guinea coast to navigate the 150 km strait that now bears his name.
-In 1980 the Queensland master mariner Captain Brett Hilder proposed that it was more likely that Torres took a southerly route through the nearby channel now called Endeavour Strait, on 2–3 October 1606.
+In 1980, the Queensland master mariner Captain Brett Hilder proposed that it was more likely that Torres took a southerly route through the nearby channel now called Endeavour Strait, on 2–3 October 1606.
 From this position, he would certainly have seen Cape York, the northernmost extremity of Australia.
 According to 19th-century Australian writer George Collingridge, Torres "had discovered Australia without being aware of the fact".
 However, Willem Janszoon had made several landfalls on the west coast of the Cape York Peninsula 7 to 8 months prior, while Torres never claimed that he had sighted the southern continent.
 "Here there are very large islands, and more to the south" he wrote.